Richman Law rep: Seafood industry must back up sustainability claims or face lawsuits

 Richman Law and Policy Animal Welfare Legal Fellow Brooke Dekolf.

-A series of lawsuits related to seafood sustainability claims and eco-labels have scared the seafood industry to be more careful about the language they use to describe their products.
+A series of lawsuits related to seafood sustainability claims and eco-labels have scared the seafood industry and led many companies to be more careful about the language they use to describe their products.

 One of the first suits was filed by catering firm Neversink General Store in November 2020, alleging Mowi's messages using the terms “sustainable” and “eco-sustainable” in marketing its Ducktrap smoked salmon brand were false.
 Mowi agreed to settle the case for USD 1.3 million (EUR 1.1 million) in March 2021.